The Cheltenham Ghost: Subsequent Research

 In 1977 ghost hunter Peter Underwood proposed another mundane explanation; that the ghost was in fact a real physical woman, Captain Despard's mistress, and this was the reason she always concealed her face.
 According to Underwood's hypothesis the family Rosina and others misled Myers to prevent a scandal.

 In 2021 Association for the Scientific Study of Anomalous Phenomena chair Christian Jensen Romer published a paper looking at contemporary records.
-He found that there was a peculiar incident during the Swinhoe's residence when a maidservant dressed as a ghost as fancy dress for Bonfire Night was attacked by a frightened errand boy and speculates that memories of this incident and the magistrate's court case could have led to the he house mistakenly acquiring a reputation as haunted.
+He found that there was a peculiar incident during the Swinhoe's residence when a maidservant dressed as a ghost as fancy dress for Bonfire Night was attacked by a frightened errand boy and speculates that memories of this incident and the magistrate's court case could have led to the house mistakenly acquiring a reputation as haunted.
 He also notes that Myer's investigation was minimal, but that the sources give us no reason to disbelieve Rosina's account.

 However Jensen Romer establishes that the name "The Cheltenham Ghost" originally applied to another purported haunting in Suffolk Street off the Bath Road, that reached the international press after local railway companies laid on special "ghost hunting trains" to allow the curious to come and see the mysterious lights.
 This and another case referenced by the sceptical magician John Nevil Maskelyne (as occurring in his own home in Swindon Road, Cheltenham) both share an apparition with the characteristics of being an older woman looking for lost money or hidden treasure, suggesting this was a common folk belief in the town at the time.